nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/rpc.rst

 ****************

 To use the Bluetooth LE stack through nRF RPC, an additional configuration is needed.
-When building samples for the application core, enable the :kconfig:`CONFIG_BT_RPC` to run the Bluetooth LE stack on the network core.
+When building samples for the application core, enable the :kconfig:`CONFIG_BT_RPC_STACK` to run the Bluetooth LE stack on the network core.
 This option builds :ref:`ble_rpc_host` automatically as a child image.
 For more details, see: :ref:`ug_nrf5340_building`.